-With a combination of analytical techniques, we can determine or confirm the solid state molecular structure for a chemical entity.
+With a combination of analytical techniques, we can determine or confirm the molecular structure for a chemical entity.
 These techniques include mass spectrometry, NMR spectroscopy, infrared spectroscopy, elemental analysis and single crystal X-ray diffraction.
 We combine these techniques to address complex structural problems.

 Mass spectrometry (MS) is the preferred technique to determine molecular weight and fragmentation data to support structure elucidation.
 The use of LC-MS enables the collection of structural data for many components in a complex mixture.
 We can use mass spectrometry to further characterize impurities observed using the LC procedure.
 The LC-MS data can be collected using different ionization techniques depending upon the nature of the sample.
 We can perform LC-MS, LC-MS/MS and LC-MS/MS/MS analyses using a linear ion trap instrument.
 The mass spectrometry data can be used for both quantitative and qualitative purposes.